-Eligible homeowners in Pennsylvania who've experienced a financial hardship because of the pandemic can get a piece of the $350 million allocated to the state from the Pennsylvania Homeowner Assistance Fund (PAHAF) program.
-This program uses federal money to help Pennsylvania homeowners make mortgage payments and pay other housing-related expenses so they can avoid foreclosure.
+Eligible homeowners in Pennsylvania who've experienced a financial hardship because of COVID-19 can get a portion of the $350 million allocated to the state (up to $50,000 per household) by applying to the Pennsylvania Homeowner Assistance Fund (PAHAF) program.
+This program uses federal money to help Pennsylvania homeowners make mortgage payments and pay other housing-related expenses to avoid foreclosure.

 Help for Pennsylvania Homeowners Under the PAHAF Program